Wednesday, July 17, 2024

 As we drove out of town to head back to our RV park, we noticed a familiar name on the map - Red Bank, New Jersey.
 Why did that catch our eye?

 Some of you may know that Ron, as a young boy, was a comic book collector in the early 60s.
 This was the Silver Age of comics and the emergence of Marvel Comics and the creation of most of the super heroes that have hit the big screen in recent years.
-We have carried around this 10,000 book collection to our various homes during our 50 year marriage (don't worry, they are safely in storage and we aren't carrying them around with us these days.
+We have carried around his 10,000 book collection to our various homes during our 50 year marriage (don't worry, they are safely in storage and we aren't carrying them around with us these days.)

 While he lost interest in comics decades ago, he was curious about a show called Comic Book Men that he'd seen advertised in 2012 on AMC.
 It was hosted by Kevin Smith who produced, directed, and acted in several "B" movies and who also co-owned a comic book store in Red Bank, New Jersey.
 The characters in his "biggest" hit, Clerks, included two characters named Jay and Silent Bob so that became the name of his store.
 And here we were!